 Kevin L. Antoine, JD

-In 1996 Professor Antoine was the first African American to win a major political party's (Democratic) nomination for the United States House of Representatives in Mississippi's majority-White Fourth Congressional District.
+In 1996 Professor Antoine was the first African American to win a major political party's (Democratic) nomination for the United States Congress in Mississippi's majority-white Fourth Congressional District.
 His nomination upset the Mississippi political establishment.
-The award winning documentary The Candidate: The Campaign of Kevin Antoine explores the challenges and adversity of his historic political campaign.
+The award-winning documentary The Candidate explores the challenges and adversity of his historic political campaign.
 The Candidate won the Best Political Documentary Award at the 2007 New York International Film and Video Festival.

 Shaundelle Moore Goldsmith, JD

-Prior to coming to Downstate, Ms. Goldsmith worked in the litigation department of several New York law firms including Milbank, Tweed, Hadley & McCloy LLP where she worked on government investigations and complex litigation including, civil rights, securities and bankruptcy.
+Prior to coming to Downstate, Ms. Goldsmith practiced law in the litigation department of several New York law firms including Milbank, Tweed, Hadley & McCloy LLP where she worked on government investigations and complex litigation including securities and bankruptcy filings.
 Ms. Goldsmith was a member of the team representing corporate clients such as Enron and Citigroup in litigation and administrative hearings.
-Ms. Goldsmith received her bachelor's degree from Syracuse University and received her law degree from Southern Illinois University School of Law, and a certificate in Leadership and Organizational Change from Cornell University.
+Ms. Goldsmith received her bachelor's degree from Syracuse University and received her law degree from Southern Illinois University School of Law, and an EEO Professionals certificate from Cornell University.
 She is a member in good standing of the New York State Bar.

 Lorraine Brooks, MPH